aces/Loris-MRI/docs/scripts_md/ImagingUpload.md

  - $field: name of the column in the table to be updated
  - $value: value of the column to be set

+### getInsertedFileNamesUsingUploadID($upload\_id)

+Function that gets names of inserted files using the upload ID

+INPUT: The upload ID

+RETURNS: The array of inserted file names

 # COPYRIGHT AND LICENSE

 License: GPLv3